The Gospel - The Good News!

 The big reversal

-"There'll be howls and teeth chattering," he said to his jüIndian countrymen, "when you see Abraham, Isaac and Jacob and all the prophets in the kingdom of God, but you are cast out" (Luk 13:28).
+“There will be weeping and gnashing of teeth,” he said to his youngüdian countrymen.
+"When you see Abraham, Isaac, and Jacob, and all the prophets, in the kingdom of God, but yourselves cast out" (Luke 13:28).

-1. Jesus taught the good news that the kingdom of God is a gift--the rulership of God that brought healing.
-Jesus instituted the "year of favor of the Lord" (Luk 4,19; Isaiah 61,1-2).
+• Jesus taught the good news that the Kingdom of God is a pure gift—the rule of God that already brings healing.
+Thus Jesus instituted the "year of the Lord's favor" (Luke 4,19; Isaiah 61,1-2).
 But the Müsleazy and loaded, the poor and beggars, delinquent children and penitent customs officers, penitent whores and outsiders of society.
 FüHe declared himself a shepherd to black sheep and lost sheep.

-2. The good news of Jesus was also füthe people there, who were ready to turn to God through the painful purification of true repentance.
-This sincerely repentant Süwübecome a big in GodüFind a good father who searches the horizon for his wandering sons and daughters and sees them when they are "still far away" (Luk.
-15,20).
-The good news of the gospel meant that anyone who says from the heart: "God be me Sünder gracious "(Luk 18,13) tmd sincerely thinks that he is part of Godüto find a hearing aid wüearth.
-Always "Ask and it will be given to you; seek and you will find; knock and it will be opened to you" (Lk 11,9).
+• The good news of Jesus was also füthe people there, who were ready to turn to God through the painful purification of true repentance.
+This sincerely repentant Süwübecome a big in Godüfind a faithful Father who scans the horizon for his wandering sons and daughters and sees them when they are "still far away" (Luke 15,20).
+The good news of the gospel meant that anyone who says from the heart: "God be me Süand merciful" (Luke 18,13) tmd sincerely thinks that he is part of Godüto find a hearing aid würde.
+Always."Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you" (Luke 11,9).
 F.üFor those who believed and turned away from the ways of the world, this was the best news they could hear.

-The good news of Jesus had a dynamic tension between the "already now" and the "not yet".
-The gospel of the kingdom referred to the rulership of God, which already existed - "The blind see and the lame walk, the lepers are cleansed and the deaf hear, the dead rise, and the poor are preached to the gospel" (Matt.
-11,5).
+Thus, the good news of Jesus had a dynamic tension between the "already now" and the "not yet".
+The gospel of the kingdom referred to the rule of God that already existed - "The blind see and the lame walk, the lepers are cleansed and the deaf hear, the dead are raised up and the poor have the gospel preached to them" (Matthew 11,5).
 But the kingdom was "not yet" there in the sense that its full resultüstill to come.
 To understand the gospel means to understand this twofold aspect: on the one hand the promised presence of the king, who already lives in his people, and on the other hand his dramatic return.

 The good news of your salvation